telerik/winforms-docs/tools/themeviewer.md

 ![tools-themeviewer 003](images/tools-themeviewer003.png)

-Additionally, you have the opportunity to change a variaty of settings that concern the themeing of the control, such as RightToLeft, Disabled and Aero mode.
+Additionally, you have the opportunity to change a variety of settings that concern the theming of the controls, such as RightToLeft, Disabled and Aero mode.